What To Expect After a Domestic Violence Arrest in Miami

 In addition, anyone convicted or who pleads guilty to domestic violence must attend and complete a six-month batterers’ intervention program (BIP) at his or her own expense if the judge or jury found that the victim suffered any bodily harm.

-Do I Need a lawyer For a Domestic Violence Charge?
+Do I Need a Lawyer for a Domestic Violence Charge?

 It is smart to consult with an experienced Miami criminal defense lawyer as soon as you are charged with domestic violence because the charge can have an effect on many other aspects of life, including: